 Educational services and health care and social assistance have consistently been among the top industries in the state.
 The clusters of colleges, universities, and teaching hospitals contribute to Massachusetts being a hub for technology and research.
-Finance and insurance have played an important role in the Massachusetts economy making up roughly 5 percent of jobs but contributing 9 percent to the state GDP.
+Finance and insurance have played an important role in the Massachusetts economy, making up roughly five percent of jobs but contributing nine percent to the state GDP.
 While sixth in terms of employment in 2022, manufacturing has historically experienced declines.
 In recent years the decline has slowed considerably, but the Commonwealth's share of manufacturing employment has remained lower than the share of employment in the United States as a whole.

-Several NAICS service sectors, education and health services, professional services, and leisure and hospitality have grown to take the place of manufacturing in driving the Massachusetts economy and now account for almost half of total payroll employment, while financial activities, government, information, and trade, transportation and utilities have remained relatively level or declined in share (Figure 3).
+Looking at Bureau of Labor Statistics supersectors, education and health services, professional and business services, and leisure and hospitality have grown to take the place of manufacturing in driving the Massachusetts economy and now account for almost half of total payroll employment, while financial activities, government, information, and trade, transportation and utilities have remained relatively level or declined in share (Figure 3).

 Figure 3.
-Annual Average Employment in Massachusetts, 2010-2022 by NAICS Supersector
+Annual Average Employment in Massachusetts by NAICS Supersector, 2010-2023

-Source: U.S. Bureau of Labor Statistics, Current Employment Statistics (CES); UMDI analysis. \Includes Mining & Natural Resources, Construction, Information, and Other Services.
+Source: U.S. Bureau of Labor Statistics, Current Employment Statistics (CES); UMDI analysis.
+For purposes of analysis, the Bureau of Labor Statistics aggregates NAICS sectors into groupings called supersectors.

+Includes the supersectors: Mining & Natural Resources, Construction, Information, and Other Services.

 The COVID-19 pandemic interrupted the trajectory of the state's economic growth and had short- and long-term ramifications for the state's economy.
 Over 690,000 jobs were lost in spring 2020.
-In 2023 the Commonwealth finally surpassed the pre-pandemic employment levels.
-As of October 2023, there were 39,000 more jobs than in February 2020 (Figure 4).
+By early 2024, the Commonwealth has recovered almost all jobs lost during the pandemic; as of January 2024, Massachusetts was 6,700 jobs below the February 2020 peak (Figure 4).
 The growth of professional and technical services during the pandemic occurred during a period when retail trade, other services (which includes equipment repair, laundry and drycleaning, barbershops, and pet care among others), and accommodations and food services all suffered losses in terms of jobs.
 These generally lower-paying industries have been among the slowest sectors to recover in terms of absolute number of jobs lost and as a share of jobs lost compared to levels prior to the pandemic (Figure 4).
-The higher paying industries of construction and professional and technical services have both returned to well above their pre-pandemic levels, and construction in particular has seen growth that outpaces the U.S. overall.
-Since the onset of the pandemic through 2022, professional and technical services saw the largest gains in employment, this includes growth in scientific research and development services.
+The higher paying industries of construction and professional and technical services have both returned to well above their pre-pandemic levels (Figure 4).
+Since the onset of the pandemic through January 2024, professional and technical services.